DFXswiss/payment/README.md

 ## Tracking changes in files migrated from [Wallet](https://github.com/DFXswiss/wallet)

 This repository contains files that have been copied over from [Wallet](https://github.com/DFXswiss/wallet) and must be kept in sync.
 If you import such a file, then specify its path in [`wallet-filemap.txt`](wallet-filemap.txt).
 Then run `wallet-diff.sh` to display the changes.
+Apply the necessary upstream patches as needed.

 ### Example